 Most interviews are a waste of time.
 According to Adam Grant, a professor of Organizational Behavior at Wharton, “standard interviews only accounted for 8% of the differences in performance and productivity.”
 The typical interview fails to predict performance accurately because it is subject to interviewer biases and candidate biases, and fails to compare the candidates with a consistent rubric.

-In a talent market as competitive as today’s, startups who can more accurately assess candidates’ future performance will create a tremendous recruiting efficiency and ultimately execution advantage.
-Though no interview system will predict future performance flawlessly, structured interviews are three times more predictive than unstructured interviews.
+In a talent market as competitive as today's, startups who can more accurately assess candidates’ future performance will create a tremendous recruiting efficiency and ultimately execution advantage.
+Though no interview system will predict future performance flawlessly, structured interviews, work tests, and intelligence tests are three times more predictive than unstructured interviews.

 When I interviewed PMs at Google, we used a very structured interview process.
 These are the core features of Google's process at the time: